opencog/atomspace/opencog/object-atomese/README.md

 			(Variable "$left"))))
 ```

-We can get rid of th unused, un-needed variables:
+We can get rid of the unused, un-needed variables:

 ```
 (DefineLink